eclipse-ee4j/glassfish-hk2/docs/introduction.md

 ## Conclusion

-The majority of usages of GlassFish HK2 should use standard JSR-330 annotations along with [@Service][service] and [@Contract][contract].
+The majority of usages of GlassFish HK2 should use standard Jakarta DI annotations along with [@Service][service] and [@Contract][contract].
 In some cases code will also use [IterableProvider][iterableprovider] as outlined above.
 In even rarer cases the code may need extremely specialized control over GlassFish HK2 by using the